zEvoker/to-do-list/README.md

 ### Chrome extension

 To get the Chrome extension:
-- Clone the repository.
+- Go to `<> Code`, download the repo as zip file and extract the contents
-- Run `npm run build` in the terminal, which will create a `dist` folder in your root directory.
+- Go to `chrome://extensions` and turn on developer mode
-- Go to `chrome://extensions` and turn on developer mode.
+- Click `Load unpacked` and choose the `dist` folder in the root directory of the project to upload
-- Click `Load unpacked` and choose the `dist` folder to upload.
+- Once uploaded, you can view the application among your extensions